 Highlights in the standard kit list include sat-nav with the trademark iDrive infotainment controller, a slick display screen, aluminium trim, DAB radio and a multifunction wheel.
-There’s a hands-free Bluetooth system with audio streaming too.
+There’s a hands-free Bluetooth system with audio streaming too, while Apple CarPlay preparation is included too.
 Optional extras include voice control, an internet connection, and an upgraded Harman Kardon audio system.

 In this review

-- 2Engines, performance and driveA well-honed rear drive chassis and powerful engines make the 2 Series fun to drive
+- 2Engines, performance and driveA well-honed rear drive chassis and powerful engines make the BMW 2 Series Coupe fun to drive

-- 4Interior, design and technology - currently readingMuch improved looks compared to the old 1 Series Coupe, and an interior to match
+- 4Interior, design and technology - currently readingThe BMW 2 Series Coupe boasts improved looks compared to the old 1 Series Coupe, and an interior to match

-- 5Practicality, comfort and boot spaceThe 2 Series makes a truly practical coupe, with four usable seats and a decent boot
+- 5Practicality, comfort and boot spaceThe BMW 2 Series Coupe makes a truly practical coupe, with four usable seats and a decent boot

-- 6Reliability and SafetyLots of safety kit as standard or on the options list, and BMW reliability is on the up too
+- 6Reliability and SafetyThere’s lots of safety kit as standard or on the options list of the BMW 2 Series Coupe